How to Become a Respiratory Therapist: A Comprehensive Guide

 Step 11: Apply for a Job

-Now that you are licensed and credentialed, you can start applying for jobs as a respiratory therapist.
-Utilize job boards, hospital websites, and local clinics to find available positions.
+You are now licensed and credentialed and can begin applying for positions as a respiratory therapist.
+Post your search on job boards, check hospital websites and clinics that are close to you for job openings.

 Step 12: Advance Your Career

-With experience, you can pursue specialty credentials offered by the NBRC, such as:
+With experience, you can apply for the specialty credentials that the NBRC offers such as:

 • Adult Critical Care Specialist